harsha-simhadri/big-ann-benchmarks/t3/README.md

 * 5 years is the standard hardware depreciation schedule used for tax purposes with the Internal Revenue Service
 * We’d like to thank David Rensin, former Senior Director at Google Cloud, now SVP at Pendo.io for his valuable contribution and consultation with respect to the capex and opex formulas.

-The final ranking will be based on an aggregation over the individual dataset rankings.
-The aggregation formula is as follows:[TBD]
+The final ranking will be based on a computed score, which is the sum of the improvements in cost over the baseline for the participating databases.
+A submission must participate in at least 3 databases.

 Participants that cannot meet or exceed the baseline thresholds for a dataset will be dropped from ranking consideration for that dataset.